What is Posada?

-This is the fourth year that St Stephen’s has had a Posada.
-Those who have taken part have enjoyed the experience and found that it added to the meaning of Advent. .
-Will you be a host to Mary and Joseph for a night this year?
+Those who have taken part in previous years have enjoyed the experience and found that it added to the meaning of Advent; Will you be a host to Mary and Joseph for a night this year?

-All you need to do is add your name and contact details to the Journey Rota which you will find in the church porch.
-And choose a night that will suit you to ‘host’ Mary & Joseph, with the time you are available to receive them.
+All you need to do is choose a night that will suit you to ‘host’ Mary & Joseph and complete the online form below.
 The previous host will make arrangements to bring the figures to your place at a time to suit both of you.

 On the day you receive Mary & Joseph you can do what ever you like.
 Some people just have a coffee with the previous night’s host; others arrange a party, small or large, and invite friends from within and beyond the church to join them to celebrate the arrival of the Holy Family in their home.

 The next day you need to take Mary & Joseph to the next host on the Journey Rota at a mutually convenient time.
 On Sundays we do the “handover” in church at one of the services, so other members of the congregation can join in.